wellingtoncunha/big_data/stand_up_a_hadoop_cluster_on_aws.md

         echo $(hostname)
         ```

-    * For some unknown reason (another one!), the services were not starting if I add the localhost as one of the data nodes, so, I just stopped using it by removing any reference to localhost from slaves file
+    * For some unknown reason (another one!), the services were not starting after I have restarted EC2 machines if I add the localhost as one of the data nodes, so, I just stopped using it by removing any reference to localhost from slaves file.
+Feel free to fork, change and submit a PR if you find a solution =)

 3. Format file system: